Exit Players: Form

 The Exit Players perform a wide variety of long-form and short-form styles.
 In their shows, they have performed scene montages, Harolds, and even improvised one-act plays.
 They also experiment frequently with genre and structure, and in the past few years have performed improvised Clue-themed murder mysteries, Downton Abbey-esque upstairs-downstairs period dramas, shows entirely in the dark, a show based on paintings in an art museum, collaborative shows with other comedy troupes, etc.

 Notably, the Exit Players also perform many original short-form games, developed by early members of the group, that are not performed anywhere else.
-Among these are perennial favorites such as Symphony of Social Criticisms, known to players and audiences alike simply as "Crit".
+Among these are perennial favorites such as Symphony of Social Criticisms, known to players and audiences as "Crit".

 The Exit Players have trained with members of Improvised Shakespeare, Paralellogramophonograph, and Baby Wants Candy, as well as instructors from The Groundlings, the Peoples Improv Theater, iO Theater, the Upright Citizens Brigade, Brooklyn Comedy Collective, and Coldtowne Theater.